 Health and Life Sciences facilities

-Investment of £12m in our Health and Life Sciences faculty has developed our first-class teaching and learning facilities to help you develop your practical experience and theoretical knowledge beyond the classroom.
+Substantial investment has developed our teaching and learning facilities to help you expand your practical experience and theoretical knowledge beyond the classroom.

 The 19th century Hawthorn Building has facilities designed to replicate current practice in health and life sciences, including contemporary analytical chemistry and formulation laboratories, audiology booths and nursing and midwifery clinical skills suites.

-Purpose-built clinical skills areas allow you to apply theory to practice in a safe environment.
-You will receive guidance and support from staff, to ensure that your practical ability in the clinical skills suites is accurate.
+Purpose-built clinical skills areas allow you to practice in a safe environment.
+You will receive guidance and support from staff to ensure that you develop a precise and accurate practical ability in the clinical skills suites.